Taxation in Equatorial Guinea

 Surtax – No

-Alternative minimum tax – The minimum company tax is 1 % of the previous years turnover.
+Alternative minimum tax – The minimum company tax is 3% of the previous year’s turnover (applicable from 1 January, 2015).
 The AMT is payable when the operations of the company result in a taxable loss or a minimum tax is more than 35% of the taxable profits.

 Foreign tax credit – No